 Miniaturized and Wearable Sensors: Personal air quality monitors for individuals concerned about their exposure to air pollution.

-Multi-Parameter Monitoring: Future IoT sensors will integrate additional environmental parameters such as CO2, VOCs (volatile organic compounds), and humidity for a comprehensive understanding of air quality.
+Multi-Parameter Monitoring: Future IoT sensors will measure more environmental factors.
+They will track CO2, VOCs (volatile organic compounds), and humidity.
+This will help us understand air quality better.

 Coda Sensor offers high-precision PM2.5 and PM10 sensors designed for real-time air quality monitoring.
 Their advanced IoT-enabled sensors provide accurate data collection, seamless cloud integration, and reliable performance in various environmental conditions.